 “… there’s a deep connection between the two arts, and sometimes that winds up creating an inseparable bond between the two in the viewer’s mind.”

-It should noted Atonement (2007), a film I recently reviewed, is another who needle dropped this song.
+It should be noted The Right Stuff (1983) and Atonement (2007), a film I recently reviewed, were others that needle dropped this song.

 Once more, I’ve selected a song used in more than one movie.
 We’re again in the classical music genre with a work by Claude Debussy.
 From one of his most famous piano suites, in fact.
 Clair de lune is the third piece of the Suite bergamasque for that instrument.
 This reflective movement was used in a pair of very different films by two equally dissimilar filmmakers at different stages of their careers.
 Yet, both used the music in beautifully thoughtful scenes in two divergent genres within a year of their releases.